Five Points, Denver: History

 Five Points came to historical prominence from the 1860s through the 1950s.
 The neighborhood was home to a number of Denver's leaders, housing mayors, governors, and prominent business people, as well as middle-class laborers.
 Rino, Union Station North, Clement, Old San Rafael, Curtis Park, Arapahoe Square, and Ballpark neighborhoods are located within the boundaries of the larger Five Points neighborhood.

-With a succession of majority populations as new residents settled in the city, Five Points in the first half of the 20th century became known as the "Harlem of the West".
+With a succession of majority African-American populations as new residents settled in the city, Five Points in the first half of the 20th century became known as the "Harlem of the West".
 It developed as a predominantly African-American neighborhood because discriminatory home sale laws in other areas excluded black people.
 African Americans migrated to the city, many first working for the railroad, which had a terminus here.
 They were part of the Great Migration of the 20th century out of the rural South to northern, midwestern and western industrial cities for jobs and other opportunities.

 From the 1920s to the 1950s the community thrived, with a rich mix of business and commerce along the Welton Corridor.
 Businesses included a butcher, real estate companies, drug stores, tailors, restaurants, barbers, and many other main street services.
 Churches were also founded in the community.

 Welton Street was also home to more than fifty bars and clubs, where nationally known jazz musicians, such as Billie Holiday, Duke Ellington, Miles Davis, Nat King Cole, Count Basie, Dizzy Gillespie and others performed.
 Black performers excluded from other hotels in Denver stayed at the Rossonian Hotel, built in 1912.
 They also performed there and it became known as a famous music venue.